johnkerl/miller/docs/src/reference-dsl-time.md

   * For `strftime`, this is thanks to [https://github.com/lestrrat-go/strftime](https://github.com/lestrrat-go/strftime), with a Miller-specific modification for fractional seconds.
   * For `strftime`, this is thanks to [https://github.com/pbnjay/strptime](https://github.com/pbnjay/strptime), with Miller-specific modifications.

-Available format strings for `strftime`, taken directly from [https://github.com/lestrrat-go/strftime](https://github.com/lestrrat-go/strftime):
+Available format strings for `strftime`, taken directly from [https://github.com/lestrrat-go/strftime](https://github.com/lestrrat-go/strftime) except for `%1..%9`, `%N`, and `%O` which are Miller-specific additions:

 | Pattern | Description |
 |---------|-------------|